 I keep myself motivated in a multitude of ways.
 I co-organize a local 5K and listen to our participants on what they find enjoyable about an event.
 I am an admin in a local She Runs This Town group.
 I create in-person and online activities to motivate and engage our participants, both local and virtual.

-As I work my way through this journey, I have found that engaging people into my passion has helped fuel MY passion in ways I never imagined possible.
+As I work my way through this journey, I have found that engaging people in my passion has helped fuel MY passion in ways I never imagined possible.